Time Tracking vs. Productivity Intelligence: What's the Difference?

 If your primary need is payroll accuracy, billing verification, or basic attendance tracking, a time-tracking tool may be sufficient for that specific use case.
 These tools are designed for that purpose and serve it reasonably well.

-But if you are trying to understand how your team is actually performing, identify coaching opportunities before they become performance issues, reduce attrition by catching flight risk signals early, optimize your technology investments, or make performance decisions based on objective data rather than gut feel, you need a different category of tool entirely.
+But if you are trying to understand how your team is actually performing, identify coaching opportunities before they become performance issues, reduce attrition by catching flight risk signals early, or make performance decisions based on objective data rather than gut feel, you need a different category of tool entirely.
+Productivity intelligence is not a more expensive version of time tracking.
+It is a different product solving a different problem.